securisec/cliam/README.md

 ## Installation
 Download the latest [release](https://github.com/securisec/cliam/releases).
 DEV tags are current, but not stable.

+In order to build the binary locally, cd into the `cli` directory and run `make dev`

 ## Usage
 Cliam works with credentials obtained from the services well known envars or from passing the commonly required flags from the cli.